Crowds gather around encounter spot, some take selfies | Headlines

 Crowds gather around encounter spot, some take selfies

-Curious crowds hovered around the spot where Vikas Dubey was shot dead for most of the day on Friday, even when all there was left to see were bluish smudges on a dirt road.
+Curious crowds hovered most of the day around the spot where Vikas Dubey was shot dead on Friday, even when all there was left to see were bluish smudges on a dirt road.
 The smudges were blood stains that had changed colour, perhaps due to the rain and the forensic examination.

 For part of the day, an overturned SUV could be seen on the highway to Kanpur.
 It was later towed away.
 Police claimed that gangster Vikas Dubey, who was being brought back here after his arrest in Ujjain, got out of the car after it had overturned on the slippery road, taking along an injured policeman’s pistol.